luin/Tribbble/README.md

 Tribbble
 ========

-A Dribbble client for iPhone
+A Dribbble client for iPhone [WIP]

 ![Preview](./preview.png)